FlowFuse/flowfuse/docs/user/migration.md

 ![](images/mig_remove_package.png)

-You can see any that are not in use by the flows because they have the remove button (instead of in use)
+You can identify unused packages through the "remove" button instead of "in use".
+Ensure that you are not using these and then click remove on each one.

 Ensure that you are not using these and then click remove on each one.